samcrane8/django-oauth2-example/README.md

 # django-oauth2-example
 Setting up an example project for working on oauth2 with django.
+Plan to continue adapting as I learn more.

 This is for my own reference and anyone else interested!